 Wild Onion blooms (Allium tolmiei var.)

-*Supports our bodies natural immune functions when coping with bacterial and viral infections.
+*Supports our bodies natural immune functions when coping with bacterial and viral infections such as the common cold or strep.

 *Supports lung health when coping with coughs, sore throats, and phlegm.

-*Supports our bodies natural urinary tract functions during times of infections.
+*Supports our bodies natural urinary tract functions during times of infections such as chronic UTIs.

 History and Folklore